wegylexy/quic-with-datagram/README.md

 - Derived from .NET
 - Extended with datagram
-- Uses SChannel on Windows 11, and OpenSSL on older versions of Windows, Linux, and OSX
+- Uses Schannel on Windows 11 by default, and OpenSSL on older versions of Windows, Linux, and OSX
+  - Allows opting out of Schannel by setting the environment variable `QUIC_NO_SCHANNEL` to `true`
 - Supports x64, x86, arm64, and arm on Windows; only x64 on Linux